saveoursecrets/sdk/doc/sync.md

 1) Fetch account event logs and write the account to disc.
 2) Finish device enrollment by authenticating to the account using the primary password.

+## Device Revocation

+If a device is lost or stolen the device can be revoked which will remove the device from the list of trusted devices preventing it from syncing with servers.

+Whilst server endpoints will return a **forbidden** response for untrusted device signatures; if the lost or stolen device was unlocked and the account was authenticated the owner must consider all of their secrets compromised.

 ## Event Logs

 Several events logs are stored on both the client and server so that complete deterministic, incremental synchronization is possible for an account.